lasigeBioTM/BioASQ25-GutBrainIE/README.md

 This repository contains the code used for our participation at the BioASQ2025 Task6 - GutBrainIE: Gut-Brain interplay Information Extraction @CLEF 2025

+The paper describing our participation is available [here](https://www.dei.unipd.it/~faggioli/temp/clef2025/paper_13.pdf).

 ### [BENT annotation tool](https://github.com/lasigeBioTM/BENT)

 ## Systems